If you find yourself with a day to spare and you're not on the water, then there is much to see and do in the local area...

 South Woodham Ferrers

 SWF is one stop away on the train heading towards London.
 Here you will find Marsh Farm Animal Adventure Park where children can get close to farm animals and play safely in one of their adventure play areas.
-There is also a popular Butterfly Centre, a Country Park, which boasts excellent coastal walks and superb views of the River Crouch, and a very large 24-hour ASDA supermarket.
+There is also a popular Country Park, which boasts excellent coastal walks and superb views of the River Crouch, and a very large 24-hour ASDA supermarket.

 The next stop on the train heading west after SWF is Battlesbridge.
 This peaceful village on the River Crouch is home to a number of antique shops, a craft centre and a Motorcycle museum!
 This small village is still a registered port!